timburgess/FOSMC/Assembly/3-Donor-Bike-Requirements-and-Suggestions.md

 + Wheel assembly
 + Brake assembly
 + Fender (optional)
-+ Foot controls from a S2/4R or from first generation Multistrada / Hypermotard.
++ Foot controls from a S2/4R or from a first generation Multistrada / Hypermotard.

 _**Note:** aluminum double sided Monster swingarms will not work without design changes to the shock mounts due to the wider width of the arms._